agile-humanities/agile_iit/README.md

 ## Modification

-If an image is suppplied to the view from any source other than the default,it must be configured.
+If an image is suppplied to the view from any source other than the default, it must be configured.
-Configure the filed within the Drupal views editor by adding an "image" formatter from the Formatter dropdown Linking the image to 'File" if the image is to be linked to the original asset, and adding custom Style Settings.
+Configure the field within the Drupal views editor by adding an "image" formatter from the Formatter dropdown, linking the image to 'File" if the image is to be linked to the original asset, and adding custom Style Settings.
 Choose Customize field HTML, Create a CSS class, and adding 'iit-thumb ui-thumb'

 ## License